 Reports found that 52% of UK online adults earning over £48k a year were Instagram users, the highest of all income groups.
 By contrast, only 38% of those with an annual income lower than £14,000 used Instagram in 2018.

-With over 65 million followers, David Beckham remains at the top of the most followed British celebrities on Instagram.
-Singer Dua Lipa, with an average number of Instagram followers of 60 million, takes second place.
-Right behind her is the Harry Potter star Emma Watson with more than 59 million followers.
+With over 74 million followers, David Beckham is at second place as the one of the most followed British celebrities on Instagram.
+Dua Lipa takes the first spot with over 86 million followers.
+Right behind her is the Harry Potter star Emma Watson with more than 67 million followers.

 With a 7.2% engagement rate and 3.2 million likes per post, American rapper Travis Scott is ranked number one among the most popular Instagram accounts in the UK.
 Judging by Instagram follower statistics, actress Dove Cameron comes next with 2.2 million likes, while singer and songwriter Shawn Mendez, with 2.1 million likes per post, is third on the list.